The Best Wineries in Tasmania to Sip & Savour Your Way Around

 Small Wonder Wines

-For a little extra magic, book in for their Summer of Music—local tunes, good wine, and a picnic blanket.
-Trust us, it’s the kind of Sunday you’ll remember.
+For something a little extra, join their Summer of Music — local sets, good wine, a picnic blanket — the kind of Sunday that stays with you.

 530 Auburn Road, Kayena